Brendenjones12/CapstoneProjectTemplate/Documentation/Development.md

 Contact Isaac McKinney (idmckinney@bsu.edu for access to chatbot)

 ## Folder Structure
-There's a HTML container folder that holds a PHP folder for all the PHP files and a DialogueFlow folder for a copy of the chatbot's configuration code.
+The iteration 2 release has all the php files that would go into a public_html folder for deployment, and the chatbot's configuration is saved into a seperate folder on the main repository under auxilary files.

 ## Important Files
-There's a connect.php file that contains login info for the database that all the php files use.
+There's a system-connect.php file that contains login info for the database that all the php files use.